Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and Angular momenta of black holes in Minimal Massive Gravity theory

 Applying this result to the definition (\ref{Mass-Ang}), we can obtain the variation of black hole mass

 Substituting the $\lambda$ value (\ref{aux-MMG-2}) into the above formula, then we obtain the mass of BTZ black hole in MMG theory,

-To find the angular momentum of BTZ black hole in MMG theory we use the non-vanishing interior products (\ref{int-MMG-J}) and variation forms (\ref{var-MMG}).
+To find the angular momentum of BTZ black hole in MMG theory we consider the charge variation form for the Killing vector $\xi = \frac{\partial}{\partial \phi}$.
 Then the computation of the charge variation form (\ref{chi-MMG}) is given by